decretist/Dissertation/Chapter3/chapter3.markdown

 specific sections I used as case studies (C. 24 and C.11 q.3)."
 (Anders Winroth, email to Paul Evans, 18 May 2021).

+[13] See Melodie H. Eichbauer, “Gratian’s Decretum and the Changing Historiographical Landscape,” *History Compass* 11, no. 12 (December 2013): 1111–25 for a good recent overview of these debates.

+[14] Carlos Larrainzar in (“El Borrador de la ’Concordia’ de Graciano:
+Sankt Gallen, Stiftsbibliothek MS 673 (=Sg),” *Ius Ecclesiae: Rivista Internazionale di Diritto Canonico* 11, no. 3 (1999): 593–666), 601,
+describes Sg as having "poco menos de 1,050 *auctoritates* y en torno a los 650 *dicta*."
+"The second recension contains 3,945 canons (including the paleae) in the editions.
+The first recension contains only 1,860 canons (47 percent)."
+Winroth, *The Making of Gratian’s Decretum*, 2000, 122.

+[15] See Larrainzar, “El Borrador de la ’Concordia’ de Graciano”, 601, for the number of canons in Sg, emphasizing that it is approximate.
+See Winroth, *The Making of Gratian’s Decretum*, 2000, 122, for the number of canons in the first recension.
+3,945 is a conventional number.

+[16] Larrainzar, “El Borrador de la ’Concordia’ de Graciano,” 653.

-[13] See Winroth, “Where Gratian Slept”.
+[17] See Winroth, “Where Gratian Slept,” August 2013.
 The article expands on a presentation given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[14] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
+[18] **Placeholder for Pennington, Larson footnote** Pennington asserts that "\[t\]he main reason that Winroth created a second 'Gratian' is because of a text \[D.63 d.p.c.34\] that is found in all pre-Vulgate manuscripts."
 Pennington, “The Biography of Gratian, the Father of Canon